-The Electromagnetic Aircraft Launch System (EMALS) is designed to replace steam catapult system currently used on U.S. Navy aircraft carriers.
-Gerald R. Ford (CVN 78) is the first carrier to use EMALS.
-John F. Kennedy (CVN 79) is the next carrier scheduled to install and use EMALS.
+The Electromagnetic Aircraft Launch System (EMALS) is designed to replace the steam catapult systems currently used on the U.S. Navy aircraft carriers.
+USS Gerald R. Ford (CVN 78) is the first carrier to use EMALS.
+John F. Kennedy (CVN 79) and Enterprise (CVN 80) are also scheduled to install and use EMALS.

 EMALS provides significant benefits over current launch systems, including: